yasminabarkouch/Data-Science-Job-Market-Analysis-January-2024-/README.md

 ## Dataset

-- **job_postings.csv:** Contains details like job titles, company names, job locations, job levels, and timestamps.
+- **job_postings.csv:** Contains details like job titles, company names, job locations, and job levels.
 - **job_skills.csv:** Lists in-demand skills for each job posting.

 The data reflects LinkedIn job postings related to data science roles as of January 2024.